 The last thing anyone wants is to have to work over the holidays.
 But letting your business social media pages go dark isn’t a good idea either.
-While social media strategy can be easy to neglect in the midst of the holiday chaos, this time of year is a great opportunity to reach out to existing customers, acquire new ones and drive sales over the holidays.
+While social media strategy can be easy to neglect in the midst of the holiday chaos, this time of year is a great opportunity to stay in touch with existing customers and find new ones.
 Take advantage of this opportunity without compromising your own holiday fun by making a plan to automate your social media.

 Another reason to keep your social presence active during the holidays: you might get more eyeballs than usual on your page and content.
 Facebook has reported that usage goes up this time of year, and once the shopping rush is over, there may be less competition from other businesses for those users.